Japanese destroyer Ikazuchi (1931): World War II

 From September, Ikazuchi was reassigned as escort for the new aircraft carriers Zuihō and Unyō, which the destroyer accompanied to Truk, and missions in the Solomon Islands and back to Kure Naval District.

 From October, Ikazuchi was used for numerous “Tokyo Express" high speed transport runs throughout the Solomon Islands.

 On 25 October 1942 Ikazuchi, Akatsuki, and Shiratsuyu conducted a daylight raid into the waters off Guadalcanal.
 In the resulting action, the fast minesweeper USS Zane was damaged and fleet tug USS Seminole and patrol craft YP-284 were sunk before the Japanese ships were driven off by US Marine coastal artillery.
 Ikazuchi suffered light damage from strafing attacks by Allied aircraft, with four crewmen killed.

 Ikazuchi participated in the first night action of the Naval Battle of Guadalcanal on 13 November 1942.
 Stationed on the right flank of the battleships Hiei and Kirishima with two other destroyers, she engaged several U.S. warships, among them the cruiser USS Atlanta, and received hits to her forward gun mount, which caught fire.
 In the battle, 21 crewmen were killed and 20 injured, and she had to return to Truk for emergency repairs.

 After repairs at Yokosuka Naval Arsenal from December to the end of February 1943, Ikazuchi returned to the north Pacific, and was present at the Battle of the Komandorski Islands on 26 March but saw no action.
 On 30 March, she collided with the destroyer Wakaba, suffering moderate damage.
 Ikazuchi was reassigned to Desron 11 of the IJN 1st Fleet on 1 April 1943.
 After repairs at Yokosuka, she returned to Truk, and escorted convoys between Truk and the Japanese home islands until mid-April 1944.

-Under the command of Lieutenant Commander Ikunaga Kunio, on 13 April 1944, while escorting the transport Sanyō Maru to Woleai, Ikazuchi was torpedoed and sunk by the submarine USS Harder, approximately 200 nmi south-southeast of Guam at position 10°13′N 143°51′E. There were no survivors.
+Under the command of Lieutenant Commander Ikunaga Kunio, on 13 April 1944, while escorting the transport Sanyō Maru to Woleai, Ikazuchi was torpedoed and sunk by the submarine USS Harder, approximately 200 nmi south-southwest of Guam at position 10°13′N 143°51′E. There were no survivors.
 On 10 June 1944, Ikazuchi was removed from the navy list.